pmem/kvm-redis/CONTRIBUTING.md

 the repository has to be properly configured.

 * [Personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for Github account has to be generated.
-  * Such personal access token has to be set in benchmarking repository's [secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) as `DOC_UPDATE_GITHUB_TOKEN` variable.
+  * Such personal access token has to be set in kvm-redis repository's [secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) as `DOC_UPDATE_GITHUB_TOKEN` variable.